Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 - [2] Hollow-Point Bullets

 - Overclock: Hipster — The lynchpin of this build.
 Makes the bullet spread small enough to feasibly rapid fire and basically doubles your ammo reserves.
+Yes, the base damage reduction is annoying, but largely inconsequential if you can hit weakpoints.

-Build B: Focus Shot Control
+Build B: Electrocuting Focus Shots

-If you’re still interested in the Focus Mode gameplay but want to be useful, this is the build for you.
-Instead of prioritizing damage, you’re providing crowd control via the Electrocution overclock and Fear modification working in tandem.
+If you’re still interested in the Focus Mode gameplay but want to be useful, this is the M1000 build for you.
+Instead of purely prioritizing damage, you’re providing crowd control via the Electrocution overclock and Fear modification working in tandem.

 - [1] Expanded Ammo Bags